Joris Jansen Rapelje: Biography

 Joris Rapelje and Catalina Trico were married 21 January 1624, at the Walloon Church of Amsterdam.
 Rapelje, an illiterate 19-year-old textile worker whose origin was noted in the registry as 'Valencenne' (Valenciennes, Spanish Netherlands), and his 18-year-bride, had no family present to witness the ceremony.
 Four days later, on 25 January, the couple departed from Amsterdam, bound for North America.
 They were traveling aboard the first ships to bring immigrants and workers to New Netherland.

 The Rapalje family were first employed at Fort Orange, in what would eventually become Albany, New York.
 Fort Orange was being erected by the Dutch West India Company as a trading post on the west bank of the Hudson River.
 It became the company's official outpost in the upper Hudson Valley.
-The families aboard these ships were principally Walloons, French-speaking residents of Valenciennes, Roubaix, Hainaut and related sites, now in Belgium's province of Wallonia and France's region of Nord-Pas-de-Calais, but then part of the Spanish Netherlands.
+The families aboard these ships were principally Walloons, French-speaking residents of Valenciennes, Roubaix, Hainaut and related sites, now in Belgium's region of Wallonia and France's region of Nord-Pas-de-Calais, but then part of the Spanish Netherlands.